Kubernetes Integration

 Preview

 You can tweak values in the configuration file and preview their effect before running an actual import to OpsLevel.
-Similar to a dry-run (or terraform plan), you can always safely run the preview command and see a sample of the output (by default it samples 5 services randomly to display):
+Similar to a dry-run (or terraform plan), you can always safely run the preview command and see a sample of the output (by default it samples 5 services randomly to display - remember to export or insert your OpsLevel API Token):

 This will show you the output of what Kubernetes data would map to OpsLevel services, but will not actually import any data or change your OpsLevel account in any way.